RIT-EVT/rampup/datasheets/datasheets.md

 ### Implementation
 Based on this information from the datasheet, you're going to want an I2C call that looks something like `i2c.readReg(0x48, 0x00, &outputBuffer);`.
 This will attempt to read the data in register 0x00 from the device at address 0x48.
-If everything goes well, it will then put the data into the variable `outputBuffer`.
-If you're having issues with this, set up the Saleae to check if the signals being sent match these values.
+`outputBuffer` should be a two-byte buffer used to store the output, which you can create with `uint8_t outputBuf[2];`.
+If everything goes well, it will then put the data into the `outputBuffer`.
+If you're having issues with this, set up the Saleae to check if the signals being sent match the values in this call.

 ## MAX22530 Datasheet